Interstate 93: New Hampshire

 In the state capital of Concord, I-393 heads directly east (cosigned with eastbound US 4 and US 202), providing another route to the Seacoast Region.
 Westbound US 4 joins I-93 and runs concurrently with it, crossing the Merrimack River again, until exit 17 for Penacook, about 5 mi farther north, before exiting westward.
 Continuing north, I-93 traverses the Lakes Region of New Hampshire and then makes its way north through the heart of the White Mountains Region.
 I-93 passes through Franconia Notch State Park as a two-lane freeway (one lane in each direction) with a 45 mph speed limit, designed to reduce I-93's impact on Franconia Notch.
 For the trip through Franconia Notch, I-93 and US 3 run concurrently.

 Beyond Franconia Notch State Park, US 3 heads northeastward through the Great North Woods Region, while I-93 runs to the northwest.
 The final town along I-93 in New Hampshire is Littleton, served by four exits.
 Many motorist services are available at exit 42.
 After passing through town, it crosses the Connecticut River into Vermont.
-The last exit along I-93 is exit 44 for Monroe, through which a rest area and welcome center is accessible to travelers on both sides of the highway.
+The last exit along I-93 is exit 44 for Monroe, through which a rest area and welcome center is accessible to travelers from both sides of the highway.

 In 2013, a bill was signed by governor Maggie Hassan to raise the speed limit on I-93 to 70 mph from milemarker 45 to the Vermont border, with the exception of the Franconia Notch Parkway.
 The new limit took effect on January 1, 2014.